Nauj29/Mexico_Basin/README.md

   ├── Sections.py               # Python script for processing sections
   ├── README.md                 # Instructions file
   ├── requirements.txt          # Project dependencies
+  ├── LICENSE                   # File License

   ```
+## LICENSE
+  Creative Commons Attribution 4.0 International License

+  You are free to:
+  - Share — copy and redistribute the material in any medium or format
+  - Adapt — remix, transform, and build upon the material

+  Under the following terms:
+  - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses   you or your use.

 ## Contact
 jcmontanoc@comunidad.unam.mx